-- One person he interviewed was John Cuppy, whose wife was Elizabeth Devore, daughter of John Devore.
-John Cuppy was originally from Morris County, NJ (next to Sussex County, NJ) and moved to Hampshire, VA (WV) around 1762.
+- One person Lyman Draper interviewed was John Cuppy, whose wife was Elizabeth Devore, daughter of John Devore.
+John Cuppy was originally from Morris County, NJ (next to Sussex County, NJ) and moved to Hampshire, WV around 1762.
 John Cuppy said he hired John Devore to serve in his place around 1779 or 1780.
-This would be either Elizabeth’s father, who is also in Hampshire, VA around this time, or her brother.
+This would be either Elizabeth’s father (who is also in Hampshire, VA around this time) or her brother.
 I don’t have a brother for Elizabeth named John.
 This family, along with some Devore families, moved to Hampshire, VA (now WV) in the 1760s which might be “the line that immigrated to VA” from the story in History of Clermont and Brown Counties in Ohio.
-If so, they could be from Willem, because Willem marries in Morris County, NJ in 1740 and might have known the Cuppy family at that time.
+If so, they could be from Willem, because Willem marries in Morris County, NJ in 1740 and might have known the Morris County Cuppy family at that time.
 John Cuppy’s parents marry in Morris County in 1754.

 - Here is a transcript of the Cuppy interviews: https://www.genealogy.com/ftm/j/e/f/Lora-Jeffries/WEBSITE-0001/UHP-0210.html

-- 1863 – Draper MS 17s pages 114 to 127: William and Phebe (Washburn) Grant were interviewed in Cass County, Indiana July 20,1863 by Lyman C. Draper.
+- 1863 – Draper MS 17s pages 114 to 127: William and Phebe (Washburn) Grant were interviewed in Cass County, Indiana July 20, 1863 by Lyman C. Draper.
 Phebe Washburn Grant is the granddaughter of Jeremiah and Rebecca Devore Washburn, so I’m assuming she know what she’s talking about when it comes to her grandparents.
-She says Jeremiah Washburn was a native of England–came to New Jersey when he was seven years of age–married Rebecca Devore while in New Jersey and moved to Red Stone Country [Redstone, Fayette, PA]–on Ten Mile Creek–thence to Mason County, KY.
+She says Jeremiah Washburn was a native of England–came to New Jersey when he was seven years of age–married Rebecca Devore while in New Jersey and moved to Red Stone Country [Redstone, Fayette, PA and Greene County, PA area]–on Ten Mile Creek–thence to Mason County, KY.
 Phebe Washburn Grant says Nicholas Devore “was a brother of Jeremiah Washburn’s wife” (Rebecca Devore Washburn).
 Phebe Washburn Grant thinks Nicholas died at Brown Co., Ohio perhaps about 1825.

 - She says that Nicholas had a brother Jeremiah Devore who lived on the North Fork of Licking, at Devore’s Ferry.
 This is not the Allegheny Devore’s Ferry, but the one on the Licking River.
-The Licking River is tributary of the Ohio River and runs past Mason and Bracken counties in Kentucky.
+The Licking River is a tributary of the Ohio River and runs past Mason and Bracken counties in Kentucky.
 There aren’t many Jeremiah Devore men.
-The earliest is Jeremiah m.
-Nancy Mann, born about 1758 in NJ.
-He’s in Bracken County, KY beginning in 1799, as is Nicholas (1790-1799).
-If Jeremiah is Nicholas’ brother (and not his son), then Nicholas is either the eldest and Jeremiah the youngest son, or Nicholas is born much later than we suspect. https://www.genealogy.com/ftm/p/o/p/Walter-Popp/WEBSITE-0001/UHP-0160.html
+The earliest is Jeremiah Devore (m.
+Nancy Mann) was born about 1758 in New Jersey.
+He’s in Bracken County, KY beginning in 1799, as is Nicholas Devore (1790-1799).
+If Jeremiah is Nicholas’ brother (and not his son), then Nicholas is either the eldest and Jeremiah the youngest son, or Nicholas is born much later than we suspect.
+Let’s say Jeremiah and Nicholas are brothers: one born 1732 and one born 1758.
+Let’s say their mother was 18 when she married and had Nicholas, so born around 1714.
+She would have been 44 when she had Jeremiah, which is possible, though iffy.
+But if his father had two wives, then this is much more doable.
+They key, then, is to find a Devore man marrying before 1732. https://www.genealogy.com/ftm/p/o/p/Walter-Popp/WEBSITE-0001/UHP-0160.html

 Some additional thoughts